cyberbotics/webots-doc/reference/supervisor.md

 > **Note** [C++, Java, Python, Matlab]:
 In the other APIs, the `Robot.saveWorld()` function can be called without argument.
 In this case, a simple save operation is performed.

+The `wb_supervisor_reload_world()` function sends a request to the simulator process, asking it to reload the current world immediately.
+As a result of reloading the current world, the supervisor process and all the robot processes are terminated and restarted.
+You may wish to save some data in a file from your supervisor program in order to reload it when the supervisor controller restarts.

 ---